-- 6.1.1 In 2012 Waging Peace NGO provided the Home Office with examples of letters issued by the following Sudanese diaspora groups to its members, including those issued to persons claiming asylum in the UK.
-The letters provided included the following organisations: - Tunjur Community in the UK (Birmingham) - The Beja Congress UK & Ireland (Manchester) - Beja Congress Corrective (London) - Nuba Mountains Solidarity Abroad (NMSA) UK and Ireland - Zaghawa Community Association (Beri) - Darfur Union in UK & Northern Ireland (Birmingham)41 - 6.1.2 The same group also supplied example letters from the JEM, UK Branch and an example of an IDP card issued to JEM members in the UK.42 - 6.1.3 An email from Waging Peace to the Home Office in April 2012, also noted that 'filt has been drawn to our attention that someone is writing fake letters on behalf of the Darfur Union. ...'
-The email further explained that Hussain Biggera, Chairman of the Darfur Union for the UK and Ireland was concerned about this development and had no knowledge of the author of the 'fake' letters'.43 - 6.1.4 It is not possible to independently verify the accuracy or reliability of the information contained in these letters.
+- Nuba Mountains Solidarity Abroad (NMSA) UK and Ireland - Zaghawa Community Association (Beri) - Darfur Union in UK & Northern Ireland (Birmingham)48 - 6.1.2 The same group also supplied example letters from the JEM, UK Branch and an example of an IDP card issued to JEM members in the UK.49 - 6.1.3 An email from Waging Peace to the Home Office in April 2012, also noted that '[i]t has been drawn to our attention that someone is writing fake letters on behalf of the Darfur Union. ...'
+The email further explained that Hussain Biggera, Chairman of the Darfur Union for the UK and Ireland was concerned about this development and had no knowledge of the author of the 'fake' letters'.50 - 6.1.4 It is not possible to independently verify the accuracy or reliability of the information contained in these letters.
 It is also noted that the letters supplied by Waging Peace are dated 2011 and 2012, may no longer be current or accurate or indeed the organisations themselves may have since changed name or ceased to exist.

-Procedures for exiting Sudan legally 7.
+7. Procedures for exiting Sudan legally